-Mike, my sister Sues husband, drove Mum to the church in Bren’s old patched up VW Beetle.
+Mike, my sister Sues’s husband, drove Mum to the church in Bren’s old patched-up VW Beetle.
 Our bridesmaids followed closely behind in three more — they were vintage white and so cute in their pretty pale blue ribbons.
 Dad and I were last in a gorgeous little duck egg blue cabriolet.
 Andy had gone ahead to catch it all on video as we pulled up outside the quaint little wooden church Mum and Dad had married in decades before.
-We were welcomed by a small crowd of locals waving and shouting out congratulations.
+We were welcomed by a small crowd of locals waving and shouting congratulations.

 Dad helped me out of the car.
-He was beaming too and looked handsome in his new suit.
-Bren and I both tried not to laugh one night, several weeks before, when he walked out in the old black suit – he may have even worn to Sues and Mikes wedding 19 years beforehand.
-Suffice to say it had been in his cupboard a long time.
-Dogged in his efforts to fasten the jacket buttons, they came together, just, but looked like they were about to pop one by one any second.
+He was beaming, too and looked handsome in his new suit.
+Bren and I tried not to laugh one night, several weeks before, when he walked out in the old black suit – he might have even worn it to Sues and Mike’s wedding 19 years beforehand.
+Suffice it to say it had been in his cupboard a long time.
+Dogged in his efforts to fasten the jacket buttons, they came together but looked like they were about to pop one by one any second.

 “See love, I told you I wouldn’t need a new suit,” Dad said, looking at Mum, proud of himself.

 “Yes, you do,” she said, as she looked at Bren and mouthed the words – told you so, winking with a smile so wide it almost had us rolling on the floor laughing.